 The Sub-Fund intends to invest 80% minimum of its net assets in investments aligned with the environmental and social characteristics.
-The remaining portion of the Sub-Fund's net assets (#2 Other) will consist of financial derivative instruments, deposits at sight, money market funds, money market instruments and other deposits used for hedging and/or exposure and efficient

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+The remaining portion of the Sub-Fund's net assets (#2 Other) will consist of financial derivative instruments, deposits at sight, money market funds, money market instruments and other deposits used for hedging and/or exposure and efficient practices include sound management structures, employee relations, remuneration of staff and tax compliance.

 Asset allocation describes the share of investments in specific assets.
+Taxonomy-aligned activities are expressed as a share of:

-- turnover
+turnover

 reflecting the share

 of revenue from

 green activities of

 investee

 companies

-- capital

-expenditure

-(CapEx) showing

-the green

-investments made

-by investee

-companies, e.g. for

-a transition to a
+expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

-green economy.

-- operational expenditure (OpEx) reflecting green operational activities of investee companies.

-portfolio management purposes as well as deposits at sight, money market funds, money market instruments and other deposits for liquidity purposes.
+operational expenditure (OpEx) reflecting green operational activities of investee companies. portfolio management purposes as well as deposits at sight, money market funds, money market instruments and other deposits for liquidity purposes.